afasola/onPrem2GCP/README.md

 # High-level solution (DEMO) overview

-This demo project uses Terraform to automate the creation od two environments in GCP, respectively the On-Prem environment (source of data) and the new GCP Analytics Platform (target destination).
+This demo project uses Terraform to automate the creation of two environments in GCP, respectively the On-Prem environment (playing the role of the On-Prem environment) and the new GCP Analytics Platform which is the place where data needs to be migrated.

 ## On-Prem environment
 When created it's composed by: